EEOB-Macroevolution/Practicals/BiSSE_HiSSE/readme.md

-## Tutorial_Skeleton

 ###Contents
-This file contains the contents for the Tutorial_Skeleton
+This file contains the contents for the BiSSE HiSSE tutorial

-You will find the tutorial labeled Tutorial_Skeleton.html here.
+You will find the tutorial labeled BiSSE_HiSSE.html here.

 You will find the following subdirectories here: